NunoSempere/predict-resolve-tally/README.md

 # Predict, Resolve & Tally
-A minimal bash utility to make predictions, resolve, and tally them.
-PRT only has 57 lines of code and plays rough with the user.
+57 lines of code which allow you to make predictions, resolve, and tally them.
+It plays rough with the user.

 ## Example of use